Canonical bundle formula and degenerating families of volume forms: Introduction

-The author would like to thank O. Fujino and J. Kollár for answering his questions and having helpful discussions.
-The author is also grateful to B. Berndtsson, J.-P. Demailly, P. Griffiths, Y. Kawamata, C. Mourougane, C. Schnell, S. Takayama and K.-I. Yoshikawa for valuable conversations in the course of this work and to M. Jonsson and Y. Gongyo whose comments on an earlier version motivated us to allow negative coefficients in $R_h$, toward Problem~\ref{va} and toward Theorem~\ref{Ambro}, respectively.
-The author is grateful to S. Boucksom who kindly brought Lemma~\ref{boucksom} to our attention and also pointed out a mistake in a previous formulation of (\ref{fi}).
-The author would like to thank Kang-Tae Kim for his generous support.
+\noi \textbf{Acknowledgment.} The author would like to thank O. Fujino and J. Kollár for answering his questions and having helpful discussions.
+The author is also grateful to B. Berndtsson, J.-P. Demailly, Y. Kawamata, C. Schnell, V. Tosatti and K.-I. Yoshikawa for helpful conversations and to M. Jonsson, Y. Gongyo and H.S.
+Kim for useful comments on earlier versions of this work.
+The author is grateful to S. Boucksom who kindly brought a version of Lemma~\ref{boucksom} to his attention.
 This research was partially supported by SRC-GAIA through NRF Korea grant No.2011-0030795 and by Basic Science Research Program through NRF Korea funded by the Ministry of Education (2018R1D1A1B07049683).

 \qa